leanderhendrikx/weedless/README.md

 ```

 ## Limitations
-Weedless sometimes uses the padding bytes after the lazy binding info section to inject more opcodes.
 There are two ways that a symbol can be encoded in an opcode (IMM vs ULEB).
 If the symbol points to a very low dylib index (<16) it's encoded using an immediate in the opcode (IMM).
 Symbols that come from a dylib with a bigger index (>= 16) are encoded using an extra ULEB opcode.
-If weedless modifies a symbol that points to a low dylib index to point to a high dylib index, it needs to change it's opcode from IMM to ULEB (which takes extra space).
+Weedless does not yet support conversion from IMM to ULEB opcodes.

 ## Building
 ```